survivant/quarkus/CONTRIBUTING.md

   or `$location/JDK/GraalVM/Contents/Home` on macOS

 A container engine (such as [Docker](https://www.docker.com/) or [Podman](https://podman.io/)) is not strictly
-necessary: it is used to run the container-based tests which are not enabled by default.
+necessary: it is used to run the container-based tests, which are not enabled by default.

 It is a recommended install though when working on any extension that relies on dev services or container-based tests ( Hibernate ORM, MongoDB, ...):